 What is operational data?

-Operational data (o-data) are used to describe what is actually happening in your business.
+Operational data (o-data) describes what is actually happening in your business.
 Your existing operational data – such as sales numbers, costs, customer service logs, transactions, etc. provide you with the information you need to implement business procedures and processes.

 What is experience data?